tool3/rex/README.md

 use HTML comments with json to structure your doces.
 For example:
-`<!-- { "title": "rex", "category": "About" } -->` will generate a doc with title rex and a new sidebar dropdown will be created with the name About.
+`<!-- { "title": "rex", "category": "About", "main": true } -->` will generate a doc with title rex and a new sidebar dropdown will be created with the name About.

 <!--{ "title": "Run", "category": "Getting Started" }-->